 Indigenous community representatives who say they filed a complaint against a company for encroaching on community forests have been summoned to court over defamation and incitement.

-The court summons names the complainant as Kak Ratana from the company Villa Development, and orders Kroeung Tola, Phlek Phirum, Phlek Navy and Khveng Tum to appear at the Mondulkiri Provincial Court on April 26 for questioning over defamation and incitement.
+The court summons names the complainant as Kak Ratana from the company Villa Development, and orders Kroeung Tola, Ploek Phyrom, Ploek Navy and Khvoeung Tum to appear at the Mondulkiri Provincial Court on April 26 for questioning over defamation and incitement.

 “We are protecting our land.
-They are planning to clear 100 hectares,” Phirum said.
+They are planning to clear 100 hectares,” Phyrom said.
 “We make a living on that land.”